-Your Pain Profile is a clinical document built from your screening data AND your monitoring data.
-It contains your 8-domain scores, flare patterns, belief change over time, RN clinical notes, and documented recovery trajectory.
-When you see your next provider — PT, therapist, PCP, or pain specialist — they don't start from zero.
-They start with your data.
-You don't have to re-explain your story.
-The Pain Profile tells it.
+Your Pain Profile is a clinical document built from both your initial screening and your ongoing monitoring data.
+It includes your 8-domain scores, flare patterns, changes in beliefs over time, RN clinical notes, and your documented recovery trajectory.

 Your PCS™ screening determines your acuity level — the level of nursing care you need right now: